witoldbrzezinski/transport-market/README.md

-TRANSPORT MARKET
+### TRANSPORT MARKET #

 Simple app that allows you to organize transportation of your loads.

 App is written in Java language on back-end and with HTML and CSS on front-end.
 There is a possibility to register user and then login to the app.
 On the main page there is a list of load's details.
 You can contact load's owner via email to make business contract.
-App also contains list of all customers and Your's profile basic data.
+App also contains list of all customers and Yours profile basic data.

+### Technologies : #

+- Java 17
+- Docker (last stable version)
+- Spring Boot 2.7.16
+- Maven 3.9.2

 ### Installation : #